About Kim Kinjo

 In 1991, Kim Kinjo began her work in the healing arts by completing her training as a massage therapist at the Phillips School of Massage in Nevada City, CA. In 1996, she became a staff member of the massage school where she was exposed to several modalities of bodywork that complimented her original training, including: Structural Integration Deep Tissue, Reiki, Jin Shin Do, Trager, Reflexology and Shiatsu.

-Years later, after receiving an Ayurvedic Bliss Therapy at Blue Sage Sanctuary, Kim was inspired to continue her studies of Ayurveda.
+Years later, Kim was inspired to continue her studies of Ayurveda.
 In 2006, she enrolled in the California College of Ayurveda.
 Through this experience she has been able to bring together the birdsong from Cantin’s gardens and join with the more clinical side of Ayurvedic Medicine.
 In the Fall of 2008, Kim graduated as a Clinical Ayurvedic Specialist and Pancha Karma Specialist.
 Upon graduation, Kim took a position at the college as an intern supervisor and teaching within the internship program.

 Kim has also spent time working at The Sivananda Ashram in Grass Valley, CA., where she lead Ayurvedic Weekends giving talks on Ayurveda and Consultations as well as Bliss Therapies.

 These days Kim is enjoying gardening, growing herbs, making medicines and cooking.
 She also keeps active in the performing arts world through dance and singing.